 Notes on the Geography of Oklahoma: Oklahoma City: Almost Modern

 The great theme shaping American cities in the 20th century was escaping them, which is to say suburbanization.
 Developers were more than happy to satisfy their restless clients.
-If customers chafed at the restraints of convention, developer built bungalows like witches's hideaways.
+If customers chafed at architectural convention, developer built bungalows like witches's hideaways.
 Sunny Spain was a more popular choice.
 No problem: Spanish hacienda it was, by the score--maybe the hundred.
 If people wanted country living that they could not afford, Oklahoma City's developers in the 1920s could and did quit platting straight streets: instead, they offered paths meandering through a forest.

 Oklahoma City boomed during the first decade of the 20th century, then went into a lull.
 A second boom began about 1920 and within a decade doubled the city's population from 91,000 to 186,000.
 This map, showing the area just west of Classen's University Addition, shows one of the hot neighborhoods in that hot decade.
 You can see the big gridded Gatewood Addition, almost all built out in the '20s.
 To its right, the diagonal Carey Addition consists of a central street (not shown on the map) fringed by two rows of houses, one facing in and one facing out.
 The diagonal has nothing to do with elegant variation: it's a reworking of an old 160-foot-wide streetcar right-of-way.
 Because it was built later, when styles had changed, Carey Place became an Iberian hideaway.